aj-naik/Emotion-Recognistion/README.md

 # Emotion-Recognistion
-Detecting Facial Expressions using FER 2013 dataset.
+Detecting Facial Expressions using FER 2013 dataset and mapping emotion detected to a corresponding emoji.